Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction

-In this sample, we set $n/d=9$ to simply investigate its convergence.
-It is easy to see that in general all algorithms converge to the same level of relative error, i.e. $\ln(10^{-35})$, but there are some details that must be noted.
+{We fix the oversampling rate to $n/d = 9$ as an example to present the convergence analysis.} It is easy to see that in general all algorithms converge to the same level of relative error, i.e. $\ln(10^{-35})$, but there are some details that must be noted.
 For the full quaternion algorithms in Fig.\,\ref{Pic_Converg_compare}, QARAF leads the competition of convergence with the iteration number less than $400$.
 QRAF and its variants converge evidently faster than other algorithms.
 The QWF also converges but with a lower speed that is not fully shown in the figure.
 We should note that the curves of QRAF and QIRAF almost cover each other, showing the same ability of convergence.
 This is actually important since as the variants of QRAF, QIRAF has the advantage of computation speed which we will discuss later in details.

 Similar to the full quaternion algorithms, the pure ones have the same level and order of convergence.
 Note that with the assist of QPFE, the gradients vary on certain area, depending on the merit of algorithms themselves.
 But in general, the full quaternion algorithms and the pure ones admit the same level of performance.